Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Li and Pan \citep{li2022novel} believed that the movement of stock prices is influenced by many factors, and they proposed an ensemble deep learning model consisting of LSTM and GRU.
-For the textual information, they predetermined window size by referring to psychology and economic theories according to the persistence or transience of the news impact.\\ \\ \textbf{Gated Recurrent Unit (GRU).} GRU is developed from LSTM, and it works well in stock market prediction.
-This model not only helps alleviate the problem of vanishing gradients but also improves training speed by reducing the number of cells \cite{cho2014properties}.
-Inspired by Qin et al. \cite{qin2017dual}, who proposed a dual-stage attention-based RNN for time series prediction, Yang et al. \cite{yang2018explainable} proposed a dual-level attention mechanism, which is based on a gated recurrent units network (GRU) model.
-The principle of the attention mechanism uses input attention to allocate different weights to different financial news titles according to their contribution to the stock price.
-They paid attention to explaining the reasons for stock price prediction and avoided errors generated by natural language processing tools that can affect the final result.
-Similarly, Li, Shen, and Zhu \cite{li2018stock} also considered the weights of inputs to avoid the input of useless factors affecting the final result, and they proposed a novel multi-input LSTM (MI-LSTM) model to differentiate between mainstream and auxiliary factors through the attention mechanism and assign different weights to these inputs.
+\textbf{Gated Recurrent Unit (GRU).} GRUs are a variation of LSTMs that have been found to perform well in stock market prediction.
+They address the issue of vanishing gradients and improve training speed by reducing the number of cells \cite{cho2014properties}.
+Inspired by the work of Qin et al. \cite{qin2017dual}, who proposed a dual-stage attention-based RNN for time series prediction, Yang et al. \cite{yang2018explainable} proposed a dual-level attention mechanism for stock price prediction using a GRU network.
+This mechanism allocates different weights to different financial news titles based on their impact on the stock price, with a focus on explaining the reasons for the prediction and avoiding errors from natural language processing tools.
+Similarly, Li, Shen, and Zhu \cite{li2018stock} proposed a novel multi-input LSTM (MI-LSTM) model that uses attention to differentiate between main and auxiliary factors and assign different weights to these inputs to prevent the influence of irrelevant factors on the final result.